Tom Radney: Career

-A progressive Democrat, Radney became President of the Tallapoosa County Young Democrats, and won election to the Alabama State Senate in 1966.
+A liberal Democrat, Radney became President of the Tallapoosa County Young Democrats and won election to the Alabama State Senate in 1966.
 He served from 1967 until 1971.
-However, his progressive policies and support for John F. Kennedy during Massive Resistance in Alabama, particularly during the 1968 Democratic National Convention in Chicago caused death threats against his family, and Radney announced he would not seek further elective office to protect their safety.
-This drew attention to racial politics in the South, and Radney decided to run for Lieutenant Governor of Alabama in 1970, but lost the runoff election, and returned to his legal practice.
-He remained active in his political party, as a mentor to younger politicians as well as a long time member of the Alabama Democratic Executive Committee.
+A firm supporter of John F. Kennedy despite Massive Resistance in Alabama, Radney maintained strong loyalty to the Kennedys as a Democratic Party delegate.
+After his support for Senator Ted Kennedy during the 1968 Democratic National Convention in Chicago prompted death threats against him and his family, Radney announced that he would retire from politics following the expiration of his state senate term.
+Despite this pledge, Radney ran for Lieutenant Governor of Alabama in 1970 but lost and returned to his legal practice.
+He remained active in his political party as a mentor to younger politicians and a long-time member of the Alabama Democratic Executive Committee.
 On January 16, 2003, Alabama governor Don Siegelman declared "Tom Radney Day" and dozens of prominent Democrats attended Radney's receipt of the declaration, including former senator Howell Heflin and former congressman Ronnie Flippo.
 Radney had championed a rule which prevented candidates from running as a Democrat who had not supported the party's nominees in the previous four years.".
 He cherished the nickname "Mr. Alabama Democrat", particularly after Governor George Wallace left the party.

-Death and legacy

-Radney died after a long illness, but before celebrating his golden wedding anniversary.
-He was survived by his widow, four children and multiple grandchildren.